Why a Prep transition program really matters

 “The incoming Prep children receive a personal invitation from their new teacher to attend a class ‘party’ event, which is held during student free week in January – immediately prior to the start of school,” says Genevieve.
 “At the party, the children can reconnect with the Prep Precinct, and meet Prep staff and classmates, which contributes to a sense of excitement and ensures less anxiety on the first day.

-A transition for the whole family
+A Prep transition program for the whole family

 A strong transition program not only needs to cater for the child, but also needs to involve the family.
 “Families have an important role to play in supporting their child in the transition, and we ensure families are included every step of the way,” says Genevieve.